 hrushti is the only daughter in her family.
 Her mother passed away and her father is an alcoholic.
-Since, no one was there to take care Of her family, she decided to step in and enrolled in Swayam Health programme.
-Shrushti now works in Karnavat Hospital, Nashik as a nursing assistant and supports her family.
+Since, no one was there to take care Of her family, she decided to step in and enrolled in Swayam Health assistant and supports her family.